Golf Course Review of The Belfry Golf Club (Brabazon)

 During the off-season, and let’s be fair that’s almost six months of the year in the UK, it’s a bit more hit and miss dependent largely on recent rainfall.
 During a game here in December 2015 I twice had to search for a plugged ball… on the fairway!

-The Belfry is a course that certainly has its detractors.
+The Belfry, which opened in 1977, is a course that certainly has its detractors.
 I’d like to think I’m not one of those and always come away quietly impressed.
 Most of the things I don’t care for much here are not really relevant to the actual golf, I mean a nightclub… really?

 The corporate, commercial feel and a mix of golfers with non-golfers takes away any atmosphere around the place but once out on the course you can really enjoy what matters; the golf.
 The downside to this is that you will likely have more than five hours to drink it all in.